-I believe in God, the Father almighty,
+I believe in God,

 creator of heaven and earth.

 I believe in Jesus Christ, his only Son, our Lord.

-who was conceived by the Holy Spirit,
+He was conceived by the power of the Holy Spirit

-born of the Virgin Mary,
+and born of the Virgin Mary.

 He suffered under Pontius Pilate,

-was crucified, died, and was buried;
+was crucified, died, and was buried.

-he descended to the dead.
+He descended to the dead.

-On the third day he rose again;
+On the third day he rose again.

-he ascended into heaven,
+He ascended into heaven,

-he is seated at the right hand of the Father,
+and is seated at the right hand of the Father.

 to judge the living and the dead.